Gorica Gajić: Member of the National Assembly (three terms between 2012 and 2024)

 The DSS experienced a serious split in late 2016, after which Gajić, Milan Lapčević, and Dejan Šulkić were the only assembly members who remained with the party.
 Lapčević subsequently left the party as well.
 In 2019, Gajić criticized the parties of the opposition Alliance for Serbia for boycotting the assembly, describing their decision as rushed and ultimately counterproductive.

 The DSS created a new alliance called METLA 2020 for the 2020 Serbian parliamentary election, and Gajić appeared in the third position on its list.
 The list did not cross the electoral threshold.
 The following year, the DSS and the Movement for the Restoration of the Kingdom of Serbia (POKS) formed a coalition called the National Democratic Alternative (NADA).
 Gajić received the fourth position on the coalition's list in the 2022 parliamentary election and was elected to a third term when the list won fifteen seats.
 The Progressives and their allies once again won the election, and the DSS (renamed as the NDSS after the election) remained in opposition.

 In her third assembly term, Gajić was a member of the labour committee and a deputy member of the education committee, (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) the health and family committee, and the committee on the rights of the child.

 She appeared in the twenty-first position on the NADA coalition's list in the 2023 Serbian parliamentary election and was not re-elected when the list fell to thirteen seats.
-Her term ended when the new assembly was convened in February 2024.
-She is currently the fourth DSS-endorsed candidate in sequence with the right to enter the assembly as a replacement delegate in the event of a vacancy.
+Her term ended when the new assembly convened in February 2024.
+She is currently the fourth NDSS-endorsed candidate in sequence with the right to enter the assembly as a replacement delegate in the event of a vacancy.